 What You Will Need

-- Start with preparing wheat mix powder.
-Heat a pan and roast almonds on it for a few minutes on low flame until their colour changes.
+- Start with preparing the wheat mix powder.
+Heat a pan and roast almonds on it for a few minutes on low flame, until their colour changes.

 - Roast the moong dal next until it changes colour.
-Once it cools, add it to a blender with the almonds and run the blender to form a smooth powder.
-Sieve it to get a finer version.
+Once it cools, add it to a blender with the almonds, and blend to a smooth powder.
+Sieve it to get a fine version.

-- Now, roast the flour in the pan until you can sense the aroma.
+- Now, roast the flour in the pan until you can smell the aroma.
 Remove the heat and add the powder to it, mixing them together.
 This is your wheat mix.

 - Place jaggery and water in a vessel and boil it until it melts.
 Filter this water and mix with the wheat flour mix.
 Add some more water and mix everything properly without any lumps being formed.

-- Cook this on a medium flame stirring it continuously, and follow it up with milk for babies more than a year old.
+- Cook this on a medium flame, stirring it continuously, and follow it up with milk.
 Boil it so that the porridge thickens.

 - Take it off the flame and let it cool down so that it may thicken further, then serve.

 Introducing wheat to your child can open up the gates of solid food items to newer elements, too.
-Taking care of your little one’s age and preparing the wheat meal the right way is extremely important to avoid any problems later on.
-Let your child enjoy the taste of various wheat food items and grow up to be a nice healthy toddler.
+Taking care of your little one’s age and preparing a wheat-based meal the right way is extremely important to avoid any problems later on.
+Let your child enjoy the taste of various wheat food items, and grow up to be a healthy toddler!

 Also Read: Brown Rice for Babies